Insomnia During Pregnancy: Causes and Treatment

 How can I cope with insomnia during pregnancy?

 - Try new sleeping positions.

 - Prepare yourself for bedtime by taking a warm bath or receiving a nice massage.

-- Set up your room for a comfortable sleep setting by changing your thermostat to a comfortable temperature and playing some relaxing or natural sounds that can help make you sleepy
+- Set up your room for a comfortable sleep setting.
+Try changing your thermostat to a comfortable temperature and playing some relaxing or natural sounds that can help make you sleepy.

-- Try relaxation techniques such as the ones you have learned in your childbirth class
+- Try relaxation techniques, such as the ones you may have learned in a childbirth class.

-- If you still cannot fall asleep you should get up; you might read a book, watch TV, eat a small snack or fix some warm milk
+- If you still cannot fall asleep, you may consider getting up.
+You can try reading a book, eating a small snack, or drinking some warm milk.

 - Exercise regularly during the day.

-- If you have the opportunity to sleep during the day you should take it.
+- If you have the opportunity to sleep during the day, you should take it.
 However, long naps may interfere with your sleeping schedule at night.

-Talk to your health care provider if insomnia continues to increase.
-Your health care provider may prescribe some sedatives if necessary.
+Talk to your health care provider if insomnia continues.
+Your health care provider may prescribe medication if necessary.